FCEV/BEV SERVICE STATIONS |

 Note: the Tesla system shown in the video below, by way of example (nice one Mr Musk) is not compatible with hydrogen fuel cells, though could quite easily be adapted.
 The general idea of the Tesla system, is similar to, and presumably developed from Shai Agassi's 'Better Place' battery swap stations from 2013, as per the filed patents relating to Better Place.
 Tesla did not push ahead with their system, instead equipping their vehicles with larger and heavier batteries.
 Making EVs following this trend, harmful to roads, as they accelerate a greater mass - according to media reports.

-The SmartNet system differs, in using lighter energy cartridges, with very fast exchange times.
+The SmartNet system differs, in using lighter energy cartridges, with very fast exchange (recharge) times of just a couple of minutes.
 Thus making recharging a less arduous task, that does not drain the Grid, with offset energy storage, and Pay As You Drive (PAYD) battery servicing.
 Making EVs affordable.

 This proposal is unlikely to be adopted, unless statutory requirements are introduced, CARB style (California Air Resources Board).
-To force makers to provide an economy EV, and lighter cars, to stem the damage heavier vehicles are known to be causing to Europe's already strained road networks.
+To force makers to provide an economy EV or Fuel Cell trucks, and lighter cars, to stem the damage heavier vehicles are known to be causing to Europe's already strained road networks.

 There are several innovative vehicles and vessels on permanent display at Herstmonceux Museum, including: